 Redmond Square in Wexford Town.

-During the holiday season, the square becomes home to a Christmas tree and fairy lights, which decorate the trees.
-In the summer months, it is busy with local workers and shoppers taking a break from their routines.
-The square also hosts special events, including the Wexford Food Festival in recent years.
+During the summer months, it is busy with local workers and shoppers taking a break from their routines.
+It also hosts special events at times.

 Redmond Square, Wexford

-Looking down at Redmond Square from Westgate, along Slaney Street.
-Nosh Coffee is visible on the right, where the movie rental store Xtra-vision operated before moving to North Main Street.
+Looking down at Slaney Street and Redmond Square from Westgate.
+Nosh Coffee is visible on the right.
+In the past, the unit was home to Xtra-vision.

-This street is called Slaney Street because the River Slaney used to flow as far as the corner beside Nosh Coffee.
+The street above is called Slaney Street because the River Slaney came in as far as the corner beside Nosh Coffee.
 This remained the case until a major land reclamation project was undertaken in the 1800s.
-Before the land was reclaimed, the ground that Redmond Square stands on was part of the Slaney’s river bed.
-The Redmond family was instrumental in this land reclamation project.
+Before reclamation, Redmond Square formed part of the Slaney’s riverbed.

 Redmond Square